 Loudness (short–term energy) [dimensionless],

 We measure the energy of the acoustic signal as a rough proxy of loudness although loudness is a perceptual phenomenon and these two are not necessarily equal.
 The short-term energy is the average of the power of the signal within a rectangular window whose length is 25 ms. We slide this window every 12.5 ms to collect the short-term energies of the recording.
 In order to avoid including the unvoiced segments, the energy is calculated from the samples within IOIs or onset-break intervals.
 Since the relative effect is invariant with the order-preserving transformation, we do not apply a logarithm though the feature name is loudness.
 There are some limitations in this feature.
 One limitation is that recording is not strictly controlled.
-However, assuming the collaborator follows the protocol (e.g. keep the same distance between microphone and mouth/instrument) and they use the same recording device and recording environment across recording, we assume the loudness of the recordings within the collaborator can be roughly compared.
+However, assuming the collaborator follows the protocol (e.g. keep the same distance between microphone and mouth/instrument and use the same recording device and recording environment across recordings), we assume the loudness of the recordings within each collaborator can be roughly compared.
 Another limitation is that the recording method is not unified across the collaborators.
 Therefore, even if there are the same level of differences in sound pressure level of singing and speech among the collaborators, the effect sizes to be calculated can be different.
-The precise design of the recording session would be necessary for more accurate measurement of the difference in loudness in the future study.
+More precise control of recording conditions would be necessary for more accurate measurement of the difference in loudness in the future study.

+Pulse clarity [dimensionless],

-Pulse clarity (pulse clarity (Lartillot et al., 2008)) [dimensionless],
+Pulse clarity is calculated using MIRToolbox V1.8.1 (Lartillot et al., 2008).

 Timbre noisiness (spectral flatness (Johnston, 1988; Peeters, 2004)) [dimensionless]